 Spokespeople operate in energetic and hectic office environments.
 They may often find themselves working in stressful situations if a company is experiencing a particularly rough situation or scandal.
 Working up to 40 hours a week while being on call is common practice in this career.

-Public relations specialists had a median salary of $54,940 in 2013, according to the U.S. Bureau of Labor Statistics (BLS).
-Between 2012 and 2022, the field of public relations and fundraising managers was expected to experience a 12% increase in jobs, based on BLS data.
+Public relations specialists had a median salary of $60,000 in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+Between 2018 and 2028, public relations specialists were expected to experience a 6% increase in jobs, based on BLS data.

 Internships in public information, advertising and public relations are good ways to both educate and prepare future company spokespersons for their field and may even be the path that leads them to their first job.
 According to the BLS, organizations that can further a company spokesperson's education include the Public Relations Student Society of America and the International Association of Business Communicators (www.bls.gov).